alesmascaro/BCDAG/README.md

 # Installation

-The package can be installed exetuting the following chunk of code:
+The package can be installed executing the following chunk of code:

 ``` r
 # install.packages("devtools")